zukigit/remote_install-ansible/README.md

-# Automated pacakage installation using ansible.
+# Automated pacakage installation using ansible